rails-kung-foo/yogcla/README.md

 Week 26:
   - Rspec and test gem added.
-  - First specs for model style included.
+  - Specs for model completed.

 Week 25:
   - Basic filter for Course page to filter by attributes, through relationships.